Teniola-Malomo/email_motivation/README.md

 These messages are lines from a file that contain motivational quotes chosen at random.
 Depending on the weekday the message is sent.

+Devotional contains bible verses and quotes from inspiring people.